 Frequently Asked Questions (FAQs) on Economic Impact Payments and the Treasury Offset Program

-On March 13, 2020, the President of the United States declared a national emergency due to the COVID-19 pandemic.
-The Treasury Offset Program (TOP), which collects federal nontax and state debts, has prepared the following frequently asked questions (FAQs) to address debtor inquiries during this crisis.
+The Treasury Offset Program (TOP), which collects delinquent federal nontax and state debts, has prepared the following frequently asked questions (FAQs) to address debtor inquiries during this crisis.

-Your entire economic impact payment can be offset, up to the amount of your child support debt.
+Your entire Economic Impact Payment under the CARES Act can be offset, up to the amount of your child support debt.

 If you have questions regarding whether you owe a child support debt that has been referred to TOP, you can call the TOP Interactive Voice Response (IVR) system at 800-304-3107.

 No. The CARES Act did not grant states any discretion to reduce or eliminate offsets due to hardship.

 These questions, and others, can be answered by visiting the IRS website at www.irs.gov/newsroom/economic-impact-payments-what-you-need-to-know.